Shama Parveen

 Shama Parveen is an Indian international kabaddi player.
 She was born in Dariyapur panchayat of Mokama,Patna District, Bihar.
-She started playing Kabbadi from 2008 and has won several laurels at different levels.
-She also represented India in gold winning Asian Kabbadi championship team in 2017.
+She started playing kabaddi from 2008 and has won several laurels at different levels.
+She also represented India in gold winning Asian Kabaddi championship team in 2017.
 She has also been appointed as district icon of Election Commission of India for Patna, Bihar.